timsort/cpp-TimSort/README.md

 The following configuration macros allow `gfx::timsort` and `gfx::timmerge` to emit diagnostics, which can be helpful to diagnose issues:
-* Defining `GFX_TIMSORT_ENABLE_ASSERT` inserts assertions in key locations in the algorithm to avoid logic errors.
+* Defining `GFX_TIMSORT_ENABLE_ASSERT` light inserts assertions in key locations in the algorithm to avoid logic errors.
 * Defining `GFX_TIMSORT_ENABLE_AUDIT` inserts assertions that verify pre- and postconditions.
 These verifications can slow the algorithm down significantly.
 Enable the audits only while testing or debugging.
+Enabling audits automatically enables lighter assertions too.
 * Defining `GFX_TIMSORT_ENABLE_LOG` inserts logs in key locations, which allow to follow more closely the flow of the algorithm.